AnthoJack/f2838x_canopen/readme.md

 ### CAN module

 The CAN module of the f2838x uC is based on the DCAN IP.
-This IP is based on a RAM memory that stores up to 32 objects containing informations on CAN frames that should be received or transmitted like the identifier, DLC, data and mask (to filter the received frames).
+This IP is based on a RAM memory that stores up to 32 *Message Objects* containing informations on CAN frames that should be received or transmitted like the identifier, DLC, data and mask (to filter the received frames).
 Message objects can be configured so an interrupt is sent once a CAN frame is received or transmitted.

 Message objects aren't accesible directly and have to be accessed via one of the memory mapped interface registers provided by the device.
-Configuration and transmission and data reception can be done using the driverlib functions but updating DLCs and identifiers has no attributed driverlib function and has to be done by accessing the registers directly
+Configuration, transmission and data reception can be done using the driverlib functions but updating DLCs and identifiers has no attributed driverlib function and has to be done by using the interface registers manually

 The CAN module may also be configured to send interrupts when an error is detected or when its status changes